 Dress for Climate & Conditions

-We found a couple of brands of clothing that are comfortable for travel, lightweight, easy wash and dry and offer SPF protection.
+We found a couple of brands of clothing that are comfortable for travel, lightweight, easy to wash and dry and offer SPF protection.
 Most importantly, they have odourless insect shielding which repels biting and potentially disease-carrying insects for up to 70 washes.
 And, they look as good as any of the better end outdoor brands.
-Search Bugsaway, Solstice Apparel or White Sierra clothing brands to find out more.
+Search Bugsaway and Solstice Apparel clothing brands to find out more.

 Mosquito bands are also an excellent way to stay protected if you forget or get caught without spray.
 You can also keep them in your luggage without having to worry about liquids or aerosols when you fly.